Whistler Craft Beer: Where to Quench Your Thirst 2022 Updates

-Pizza Antico has a very impressive and rotating line up of local draughts, from right here in town to across this beer obsessed province.
-In fact, they often pair many of our favorite beers from here and afar with authentic Italian pizza.
+Pizza Antico has an awe-inspiring rotating lineup of local draughts, from right here in town and across this beer-obsessed province.
+Perfect for beer lovers, they often pair many of our favourite beers with authentic Italian pizza.
 Who would have thought that beer and pizza paired so well?
-Wait… we would have thought that.

-Where to Buy Craft Beer in Whistler
+Where To Buy Craft Beer in Whistler

 Blackcomb Liquor Store

 Is it fermented, distilled, or brewed within the province?
-They are sure to know about it.
-Their focus is hyper-local, without losing out on selection.
-They currently have 300 different beers and 400 different wines to choose between.
+If so, they are sure to know about it.
+They have 300 beers and 400 wines to choose from.

-Nester’s Liquor Store
+Nesters Liquor Store

-One advantage to the Nesters Liquor store is that they proudly list all their product listings online.
-Beer, wines and more – you can check in advance if they have what you are thirsting after.
+One advantage to the Nesters Liquor store is that they proudly list all their products online.
+Beer, wine, and more – you can check in advance if they have what you are thirsting after.

-Don’t Forget About the Whistler Beer Festival 2019!
+Don’t Forget About the Whistler Beer Festival 2023!

-*Stay Tuned for Updates on Whistler Craft Beer Festival 2019.
-Below are some highlights from 2018
+*Stay Tuned for Updates on Whistler Craft Beer Festival 2023.
+Below are some highlights from 2022.

 Did You Say Brewery Tour?